Governor’s COVID-19 update

-Gov. Andy Beshear on Thursday updated Kentuckians on the state’s continued fight against COVID-19.
+Gov. Andy Beshear on Friday updated Kentuckians on the state’s efforts to combat COVID-19.

-“We’re going to address all the challenges that are in front of us and we’re going to come out on the other side stronger, better, more compassionate people, better prepared for the future,” said Gov. Beshear.
-“We’re going to take the lessons we have learned and we are going to make sure that we make the changes that are necessary so that the next time we face a challenge, whether it’s like this or something else, that we are ready.”
+“I’m so proud of Team Kentucky,” said Gov. Beshear.
+“As we realize that this fight will be a marathon, not a sprint, we have not lost heart.
+We have not lost our determination to protect each other.
+Instead, we have steeled ourselves to live in this new normal until we get a vaccine.”

-Gov. Beshear also signed a proclamation recognizing tomorrow, June 19, as Juneteenth National Freedom Day.
+Thursday, the governor signed a proclamation recognizing June 19 as Juneteenth National Freedom Day.
 He will encourage the legislature to adopt it as a state holiday in the next regular session.

-Juneteenth celebrates the events of June 19, 1865, when Major General Gordon Granger led Union soldiers into Galveston, Texas, to bring news that the Civil War had ended and to read General Order #3, which stated that in accordance with President Abraham Lincoln’s Emancipation Proclamation all enslaved African-American people were free and entitled to absolute equality of personal and property rights.

-“During these times when again we have heard voices and we have seen the frustration of hundreds of years of ramifications of slavery, discriminations, Jim Crow, of segregation, I think it’s more and more important that we remind everybody of this dark chapter in our history and that its impacts continue to linger,” said Gov. Beshear.
-“We should celebrate the dates that at least portions of that dark chapter ended.”
+“In recent months, we’ve faced troubling reminders that justice is not always blind,” said Gov. Beshear.
+“We’ve also seen the Black and African-American community suffer disproportionately from COVID-19.
+We have so much more to do to ensure that all men and women are treated equally, but today we can also commemorate how far we’ve come.”

 Case information

 As of 4 p.m.
-June 18, Gov. Beshear said there were at least 13,197 coronavirus cases in Kentucky, 234 of which were newly confirmed Thursday.
+June 19, Gov. Beshear said there were at least 13,454 coronavirus cases in Kentucky, 258 of which were newly reported Friday.

-“Let’s remember while these numbers are in an area where we still have reopening that is on track, where we still have the capacity in our health care systems to take care of people, that it’s a very fragile place where we are,” said Gov. Beshear.
-“We need to continue to follow the Healthy at Work rules.
-We need to continue to wear masks, and those that aren’t out there, I know there’s a number, we need you to reconsider.”
+“I know Kentuckians have what it takes to reopen as safely as possible,” said Gov. Beshear.
+“We must continue to strike the balance between supporting our local economies and still cutting our contacts significantly.”

-Unfortunately, Gov. Beshear reported three new deaths Thursday, raising the total to 520 Kentuckians lost to the virus.
-After review, one death previously counted was determined not to be a COVID-related death and has been removed from the death count.
+Unfortunately, Gov. Beshear reported two new deaths Friday, raising the total to 522 Kentuckians lost to the virus.

-The deaths reported Thursday include a 91-year-old woman from Jefferson County, an 87-year-old man from Logan County and a 79-year-old man from Perry County.
+The deaths reported Friday include a 95-year-old man from Franklin County and a 68-year-old man from Harlan County.

-“It’s 520 individuals just since March and its 520 individuals whose families are reeling and need our help,” said Gov. Beshear.
-“Let’s make sure we continue to share the compassion we have, light our homes and our businesses up green, and ring those bells at 10 a.m.
-These are three families that need us.”
+“This year has been tough for everyone.
+But just imagine, in addition to all this fear and uncertainty and sudden change, also losing a loved one, and not being able to grieve with extended family and friends,” said Gov. Beshear.
+“It’s unimaginable for those of us who haven’t experienced it.
+We might not understand these families’ pain, but we will still be there to support them.”

 For additional information, including up-to-date lists of positive cases and deaths, as well as breakdowns of coronavirus infections by county, race and ethnicity, click here.